NKulling/SWECO25/layer_standardization_example/README.md

 ### Step 3: Run the Processing Script

-In your R environment, execute the `standardization_SWECO25_LV03.R` or `standardization_SWECO25_WGS84.R` script.
-This script will perform the following processing steps for each input file (just 1 file in the example data):
+Execute the standardization_SWECO25_LV03.R or standardization_SWECO25_WGS84.R script within your R environment.
+This script will carry out the following processing steps for each input file (in the provided example data, there is only one file):

 1) Load the raster file.
 2) Project the raster to Swiss GCS (LV95).